mleivaDesarrollos/nyla-challenge/README.md

 I created two endpoints, one for retrieving merchant information and other to update that information.

+- **ProductCard** is the only tailwind template used in the project.
+I didn't have enough time to create a custom component, decided to pick something already made.

 ## Problems and room for improvement

 - **Enable/disable chat for merchant**: Because this configuration is saved on memory, and